memgraph/docs/products/memgraph/v1.0.0/how_to_guides/query-memgraph-programmatically.md

 (:Browser:Javascript)-[:CONNECTS_TO]->(:Websockify { mode: "WS" })-[:PROXY_TO]->(:Memgraph { "encryption": "off" })
 ```

-Proxy `Websockify` runs in unencrypted HTTP (ws://) mode by default which is a
+Proxy `Websockify` runs in unencrypted HTTP (ws://) mode by default which
-not secure Websocket protocol, so to match that, Memgraph needs to be running
+isn't encrypted, so to match that, Memgraph needs to be running
 with encryption turned off.
 Check [Secure Sockets Layer (SSL)](#secure-sockets-layer)
 for more details on how to run Memgraph without encryption.